📈 BRAND NEW: Get the 2025 Child Care Industry Trends Report 📊

 To become a legal daycare center in the U.S., you need a business license and tax identification number.
 Some states also require a daycare license, CPR certification and medical clearance.
 These things cost money.

 Check the laws in your area to learn what licenses you need, how much the licenses cost and how often they need to be renewed.
+The Procare Solutions resources page has a state-by-state breakdown of what’s available.

-For information on licensing, contact the Department of Children and Family Services in your state.
+For more information on licensing, contact the Department of Children and Family Services in your state.
 Or get in touch with a local child care licensing agency.
 Both entities will be able to provide you with the details you need to make your new child care business legal.

 3. Insurance